 Day 1 : Glasgow Highlights

-Your Scottish trip starts at 2:30 pm when you meet your tour director at your Glasgow hotel and set out on an introductory tour of central Glasgow.
-This is a city that flourished in Victorian times due to the shipbuilding industry and international trade.
-Drive around George Square with its ornate City Chambers and visit Provand’s Lordship, Glasgow’s oldest house built in 1471.
-The house was originally part of a hospital and has been extensively restored and furnished.
-Join your tour director, guide and travel companions for a welcome drink before dinner.
+Tour begins 2:30 PM at your Glasgow hotel.
+Set out on an introductory tour of central Glasgow -- a city that flourished in Victorian times due to the shipbuilding industry and international trade.
+Drive around George Square with its ornate City Chambers, and visit Provand’s Lordship, Glasgow’s oldest house.
+Enjoy a welcome drink with your group before dinner.

 Day 2 : Loch Lomond & Loch Ness Cruise